mpopuri2/lumaa-spring-2025-ai-ml/demo.md

 2. "Recommend movies similar to love romance"
    - Demonstrates different genre recommendations
-   - Shows versatility of the system
+   - Shows the versatility of the system

 ### 4. Visualization